Are your project deadlines coming up? Do you need to write a paper but you're lacking direction? Read on for topic tips.

 - Use these keywords to create searches in library databases to find journal articles and other information on your selected topic.

-If you have questions or need help refining your topic make an appointment with a reference librarian with subject specialty in your area, or stop by the research desk on the 1st floor of the Library Addition.
+If you have questions or need help refining your topic make an appointment with a reference librarian with subject specialty in your area, or ask our live chat.

 Location: Library Addition, 1st Floor